30 FAQs about divorce settlements.

 If you are over 70 years old, very limited tax relief is available on maintenance payments you make, and only if you are legally required to make them.
 Younger maintenance payers do not qualify for tax relief.

 No income tax is due on maintenance payments you receive.
+The maintenance is paid out of net earnings, so there is no further tax to pay.

 30. Should I make a new will after a divorce?